Dramedy about deaf best friends 'The Chances' premieres at Sundance, collaborates with It Gets Better Project

 About Super Deluxe

-Super Deluxe is an entertainment studio committed to amplifying creative voices that live just outside the mainstream.
-With online video for social feeds, TV series, documentaries, interactive live experiences, and consumer-facing tech products, Super Deluxe talks to a generation of insatiably curious viewers who grew up clutching smartphones.
+Super Deluxe is an omni-platform entertainment company committed to amplifying creative voices that live just outside the mainstream.
+With online video for social feeds, television series and film, documentaries, interactive live experiences, and consumer-facing tech products, Super Deluxe talks to a generation of insatiably curious viewers who grew up clutching smartphones.
 Super Deluxe is a division of Turner, but it operates independently in Downtown LA.

 About It Gets Better Project